Private Elementary School near Philadelphia, PA

 Welcome to Abington Friends Lower School!
 Our students thrive in an atmosphere that is nurturing and challenging, where they are supported as they tackle increasingly complex academic tasks.
 Our learning space expands beyond the walls of Lower School and out into the wider world.

-Curriculum is dynamic and while each grade has set themes of study, there is room for students to follow their interests.
+The curriculum is dynamic and while each grade has set themes of study, there is room for students to follow their interests.
 The opportunity to pursue avenues of interest is evident as you walk our halls.
 Intricate drawings make way for poetic stories.
 Intriguing puzzles demonstrate students’ mathematical thinking.
 Woodworking and sewing projects line the shelves.
 The work is varied and represents each student’s unique talents and interests.

 “I love the chance to be able to work with students who are curious and can take a lesson and apply it in their creative ways.”